dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 ## Feedback loop : SLO Quality of Service
 Targeted or Consolidated ?

-- Targeted SLO = Specific SLO for main application or frontend service (as described above)
+- SLO for real time alert =>  Specific SLO for main application or frontend service (as described above)
-- Consolidated SLO = filtered by MZ.
-You can use the Simply Smarter with the SLO smarters which have been configured globaly by  tenant and can be filtered by MZ : click [here](https://github.com/dynatrace-ace-services/slo-simply-smarter#readme)
+- SLO filtered by MZ => You can use the Simply Smarter with the SLO smarters which have been configured globaly by  tenant and can be filtered by MZ : click [here](https://github.com/dynatrace-ace-services/slo-simply-smarter#readme)

 ![image](https://user-images.githubusercontent.com/40337213/224925027-3b6429c9-5479-4dc6-b0d9-15cd82cc048d.png)